 Please note that due to the weight and logistics of transporting some of our collection, an appointment maybe necessary.
 Please contact us in advance if you have any queries.

 Most of the older Parish Registers for Greenwich have been deposited with the London Metropolitan Archives.
-Some of the more recent registers may still be at the church.
-However we do have some Parish Registers.
+Some of the more recent registers may still be at the church, however we do have some Parish Registers.
 Information in Parish Registers will vary, but generally Registers will give you information about the marriages, baptisms and deaths within the parish.
+We also have some Parish magazines in our collection.

 The Centre has a number of local newspapers available on microfilm dating back to the 1840s.
-Each newspaper covers certain areas but tend to cross over boundaries into other areas and boroughs.
+Each newspaper covers a specifc area, but often cross over boundaries into other areas and boroughs.

 Local Authority Records

 Records are not always complete or inclusive.
-Some records may be missing whilst some records were deposited with other archives and museums.
+Some records may be missing while some records were deposited to other archives and museums.

-Local Authority records comprise of records such as council minutes, church warden records, electoral registers, vestry minutes and settlement records.
-Please refer to a member of staff.
+Local Authority records include council minutes, church warden records, electoral registers, vestry minutes and settlement records.
+Please email us or drop in for more information.

 The Heritage Centre has a vast collection of images which include photographs, prints, watercolours, drawings and postcards.

-We also have a selection of these photos avalible to be printed off without needing to visit the centre here: http://boroughphotos.org/greenwich/
+We also have a selection of these photos avalible to be printed off without needing to visit the centre, available here.

-These include Ordnance Survey maps, geology maps and bomb maps from WWII.
+Our extensive map collection includes Ordnance Survey maps, geology maps and bomb maps from World War II.

-We also have census records on Microfiche, deeds, directories, ephemera boxes (ephemera boxes are full of all sorts and might include newspaper cuttings, maps and images) and local history books.
+We also have census records on microfilm, deeds, directories, ephemera boxes and local history books.

-Accessing the Search Room is FREE, however there are some charges including charges for research, photocopying, microfilm printing and taking copies of our images.
+Accessing the Search Room is free, however there are some charges, including for research, photocopying, microfilm printing and taking photos of our items.

 Search Room Guidelines